 - Use a ribbon to tie the end together and to keep the bend firm.

 Fill the horn with flowers!
 We used a small bouquet in a mason jar to keep the flowers fresh and surrounded it with another bouquet.
 Since the cornucopia stands for abundance, the more flowers the merrier I say.
-The Thanksgiving table will look stunning.
+The Thanksgiving table will look stunning and beautiful.
+All your friends and family will be begging to take this home, I can guarantee it!

 (Photography ©A Subtle Revelry by Erin Holland).